-"Women of Worth" (WOW) is a ministry to the widows of our deceased UPCI Oklahoma ministers.
+"Women of Worth" (WOW) is a ministry to:

+- 1) Widows of our deceased UPCI Oklahoma ministers.
 Upon the death of a licensed UPCI Oklahoma minister, his widow will be invited to enroll in the Oklahoma WOW program by the District Ladies Ministries President or her designee.
-Upon receipt of enrollment, the widow will receive the following:

-- Subscription to Reflections Magazine

-- Paid registration to the Oklahoma District Ladies Conference

-- Birthday Card

-- Valentine Card - Christmas Card
+Upon receipt of enrollment, the widow will receive subscription to Reflections Magazine, paid registration to the Oklahoma District Ladies Conference and three cards during each calendar year. - 2) Widows in any Oklahoma UPC church.
+This is a second ministry arm of Women of Worth.
+It is an online presence offering support and encouragement with Apostolic flavor to every widow across the fellowship.
+The mission of Widows Ministry (WM) is to ease the burden of Apostolic widows and their families; to support them through the grieving process; to facilitate healing toward rebuilding their lives; and to uplift and encourage widows toward re-engaging in life.